DenmarkOfficial Name: Kingdom of Denmark

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Denmark.

-Dual Nationality: As of 1 September 2015 Denmark allows the acquisition of dual citizenship.
-More information can be found on the Danish Ministry of Justice’s website.
+Dual Nationality: As of September 1, 2015, Denmark allows the acquisition of dual citizenship.
+More information can be found on the Danish Ministry of Immigration’s website.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our customs information page.